 2) Alternatively, Insectivore can be bought from your local pet supplier.
 This is a powdered nutritional supplement for birds.
 Add it to muscle meat like good quality mince.
 It’s very important to follow the directions on the pack and add just the right amount of Insectivore.
 Too little and it won’t work; too much and it will harm the bird.”

-The majority of my images can be easily purchased for download for personal use and your purchases will NOT be watermarked.
+If you wish to purchase my photos and/or share my photos on social media, this can be done from Brenda Aksionov Photography where the majority of my images can be easily purchased for download for personal use (your purchases will NOT be watermarked).